-If you’ve been to Sighisoara, then the clock tower of the fortified church in Saschiz will definitely ring a bell.
-The shape of the tower and the decoration of its roof with colorful tiles are almost identical to Sighisoara’s iconic clock tower.
-Apart from its impressive fortified church, Saschiz is also famous for being an important center for the crafts of carpentry and wood-painting.
+If you’ve been to Sighisoara, then the clock tower of the fortified church in Saschiz will ring a bell.
+The tower’s shape and its roof’s decoration with colorful tiles are almost identical to Sighisoara’s iconic clock tower.
+Apart from its impressive fortified church, Saschiz is also famous for being an important center for carpentry and wood-painting crafts.

-Saschiz is literally one of Transylvania’s best-kept secrets as not many travelers add it to their itineraries.
+Saschiz is one of Transylvania’s best-kept secrets, as few travelers add it to their itineraries.
 As such, it offers visitors the rare opportunity to experience an authentic Saxon village like no other.

 How To Get To Saschiz

-A mere 20km drive from Sighisoara, Saschiz is only accessible by private means of transport.
+A mere 20km drive from Sighisoara, Saschiz is only accessible by private transport.

-This massive fortified church is visible from a great distance as it dominates the Vineyards Valley where it is located.
-The church features Saxon decoration and furniture while it is also famous for having a well in its center, which proved life-saving for the villagers who sought shelter within its walls in times of siege.
+This massive fortified church is visible from a great distance as it dominates the Vineyards Valley, where it is located.
+The church features Saxon decoration and furniture, and it is also famous for having a well in its center, which proved life-saving for the villagers who sought shelter within its walls in times of siege.